-With single queue in VM tap interface, it’s hard to achieve good load balance between lcores on the vRouter interface facing the Virtual Machine.
-Sometime we need to enable "multiple queue" to make better use of all our DPDK forwarding lcores.
+With a single queue in the VM tap interface, it’s hard to achieve good load balance between lcores on the vRouter interface facing the VM.
+Sometimes you need to enable multiple queues to make better use of all your DPDK forwarding lcores.

-This concludes our analysis on one single queue test, and we’ll go ahead to test "multiple queues".
+This concludes our analysis on one single queue test, and we’ll go ahead to test multiple queues.

-multiple queues
+Multiple Queues

-Let’s look at a multiple queue example.
-Based on the previous setup, this time we added one more queue in tap interface of VM gen and then collect the core interface mapping:
+Finally, let’s look at a multiple queue example.
+Based on the previous setup, this time we added one more queue in the tap interface of VM gen and then collect the core interface mapping: